Ardtornish Primary School

 • Formal Parent/Teacher discussions about student progress are held once a year – at the end of term one.
 Students often participate in these discussions.
 Additional interviews occur as needed.

-• Formal written reports are provided to parents or carers at the end of term 2 and at the end of the year.
-Informal reports are made when required or requested.
+• Formal written reports are provided to parents or carers at the end of Term 2 and at the end of the year.
+Additional reports are made when required or requested.

 • Teachers provide information about their learning program through the annual Acquaintance Night Meeting, Class Policy Statement and regular class newsletters, diaries/communication books and student portfolios.